-An annulment is the path to ending a marriage that, in a way, pretends it never happened.
-Annulment may be preferred by some because it helps avoid the shameful stigma of failure.
-One or both parties wish the union hadn’t occurred at all and want it scrapped and forgotten.
+An annulment is a way to end a marriage that, in a sense, pretends it never happened.
+Some may prefer an annulment because it can help avoid the stigma of failure associated with divorce.
+One or both parties may wish the union had never occurred and want it to be erased from history.

-But annulments aren’t easy to come by.
-Here are reasons why an annulment may be granted.
+However, annulments are not easy to obtain.
+Here are some reasons why an annulment may be granted.

-When actress Renée Zellweger filed for an annulment from singer Kenny Chesney after just four months of marriage, she cited fraud as her reason for doing so.
+When actress Renée Zellweger filed for an annulment from singer Kenny Chesney after just four months of marriage, she cited fraud as the reason.
 She was eventually granted the annulment.

-Fraud could mean any number of things.
-One spouse could have lied about something that deeply impacted the other spouse.
-And that could be about anything from their ability to have children, the wrong sexual preference, marrying to gain citizenship, or one of them could’ve been underage at the time they married.
+Fraud could refer to various things.
+For instance, one spouse could have lied about something that had a significant impact on the other spouse.
+This could involve their ability to have children, their sexual preference, marrying to gain citizenship, or one spouse being underage at the time of marriage.

-Although rare, unintentional incest does happen.
-In those cases, courts must give room for the events to quietly be cast aside.
+Although rare, unintentional incest does occur.
+In such cases, courts must allow for the events to be quietly cast aside.

 Bigamy occurs when a person marries someone while still legally married to a prior spouse.

-A lack of consent applies most to cases in which one person is coerced into marrying another.
-This is perhaps most clear with teen brides in certain fundamentalist religions.
+A lack of consent applies primarily to cases where one person is coerced into marrying another.
+This is most evident in cases involving teen brides in certain fundamentalist religions.

 A number of years ago, Britney Spears was hanging out with her childhood friend, Jason Alexander, in Las Vegas.
 The two got married one night and, barely 55 hours later, the marriage was annulled.

-This happens when one or both spouses enter a marriage without fully understanding the consequences.
-Sometimes mentally capable people marry someone with an intellectual disability and take advantage of the person.
+This occurs when one or both spouses enter a marriage without fully understanding the consequences due to a disability or mental illness.
+Sometimes, mentally capable individuals may marry someone with an intellectual disability and take advantage of them.

-A marriage in which the parties did not engage in sexual activity can end in an annulment.
+A marriage in which the parties did not engage in sexual activity can be annulled.

 In the past, marriage was inaccessible to same-sex and interracial couples.
-Thankfully, we are becoming a more progressive society.
-But there could be actual legitimate reasons for a marriage to be considered an illegal union that we haven’t covered here.
+However, such unions have been made lawful.
+However, there could be legitimate reasons for a marriage to be considered an illegal union that we have not covered here.

-In certain religions, like the Roman Catholic church for example, you can actually receive a religious annulment after getting a civil divorce.
+In certain religions, such as the Roman Catholic Church, for example, you can receive a religious annulment after getting a civil divorce.
 This annulment allows both parties to remarry someone in their religion.

 Reasons for Divorce